 In sharp contrast the rocks and craggy islands off the western tip of Ballyconneely have threatened many passing boats and fishermen in the area.
 The location of a lighthouse at Slyne Head in 1863 has given a safe passage to many and been a friendly light in the night sky to the surrounding areas.

 Today the area is home to a vibrant, thriving community and boasts many attractions for our visitors.
-If you want to experience something special while visiting Connemara head to Bunowen Pier near Ballyconnelly and visit the award winning Connemara Smokehouse.
-Every Wednesday at 3pm during June, July and August they have a guided tour of the Smokehouse where you can see Graham Roberts hand fillet and prepare the salmon for smoking, slice the finished product and then pack it.
+If you want to experience something special while visiting Connemara head to Bunowen Pier near Ballyconneley and visit the award winning Connemara Smokehouse.
+Every Tuesday and Thursday in French, every Wednesday in English at 3pm during June, July and August they have a guided tour of the Smokehouse where you can see a member of the Smokehouse team hand fillet and prepare the salmon for smoking, slice the finished product and then pack it.
 Learn about the various methods of smoking and sample some Smoked Salmon.
 Delicious combined with soda bread.
 Apart from Salmon some of the other products at the Smokehouse include Smoked Tuna which is delicious, Smoked Mackerel and many more.
-The Smokehouse is open Mon to Friday 9am to 5pm and closed for lunch.
+The Smokehouse is open Mon to Friday 9am to 5pm and closed for lunch between 1-2pm.
 The Smokehouse is a family business using traditional methods and high quality products.
-Pre-booking is advisable as it very popular.
+Pre-booking is essential as its very popular.